Highlights of Japan Trip Notes

 https://global.jr-central.co.jp/en/info/oversized-baggage/

-As luggage is not transported on the same bus as the passengers (except small handbags) transferred to certain transfer points.
+As luggage is not transported on the same ride as the passengers (except small handbags) transferred to certain transfer points.
 Passengers cannot reach their luggage until the specified times.
 One piece of large luggage is transported separately, while you can carry one small backpack or carry-on onto the train.

 We recommend that all our passengers prepare a backpack for the days when you cannot reach the luggage.